phanrahan/magmathon/README.md

 repository](https://github.com/phanrahan/magma) for more information on the embedded hardware design language.

+If you are participating in the hackathon, you should try to install the required software in advance.
+Don't worry if you run into problems, we will debug them first thing.
+You should also identify a small project that you would like to try to implement.

 The next hackathon will be held on Wednesday, August 22nd at Facebook.

 # Schedule
 ```